informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 verification, it may not be right to expose all this functionality, since it may then be possible to use it incorrectly (ie. a header verifies correctly but the state is actually expired).

-Thus, a stateful API should be provided for managing the trusted state of a lite node.
+Thus, a stateful API should be provided for managing the trusted state of a light node.
 The trusted state is:

 ```rust